spencer501/dxarts_470_su17/README.md

-# dxarts_470_su17
- Project work for DXARTS 470: Sensing And Control Systems Summer '17
+# DXARTS 470 - Summer 17
+### _Sensing And Control Systems_

+Project work for the draft and final project of the class.